 Once out of the town you walk first along a cycling/running route on the right side of the railway then you cross through the tunnel to the left side and continue on a footpath for about 1 km.

-The last kilometer is through the neighborhoods all the way to Valença.
+The last kilometer is through the neighborhoods to Valença.
 The town is sometimes called Valença do Minho.
 Once in the town, you walk on the sidewalk past Continente.
 The public albergue of Valença is across the road from Continente.
 After reaching Valença you’re on the Central Route of the Portuguese Camino.

 Once in Valença or Tui, you might find that there are a lot more pilgrims on the Central route compared to the Coastal.
-The Central Route is overall more popular plus, many people start walking the Camino from Valença or Tui and walk the last 100 km to Santiago which is the required minimum for getting the Compostela Certificate.
+The Central Route is overall more popular plus, many people start walking the Portuguese Camino from Tui and walk the last 100 km to Santiago which is the required minimum for getting the Compostela Certificate.

 Places to stay in Valença